 Your Namecheap hosting account will be created if you’ve successfully made the payment.

-Congrats on creating a Namecheap hosting account, now inside your Namecheap dashboard, click on the Manage button (which is placed on the right side of your domain name) and on the next page scroll down to “Nameservers” section and make sure that your Domain Nameservers are set to “Namecheap Web Hosting DNS”.
+Congrats on creating a Namecheap hosting account, now inside your Namecheap dashboard, click on the Manage button and on the next page scroll down to “Nameservers” section and make sure that your Domain Nameservers are set to “Namecheap Web Hosting DNS”.

 Step 1 – Login to cPanel